Portugal & Central Spain

 Fantastic roads, scenery and excellent accommodation

-Portugal and Spain are a firm favourite with us and our customers alike, and we make no apologies for not only repeating it, but extending it to 12 nights.
-This gives us the opportunity to go further west to visit the historic city of Porto and Guimaraes before returning to Spain via Extremadura to visit Toldeo.
-We have some great roads for you, but have purposely kept the mileage down in order that you can arrive at your hotel in plenty of time to sightsee and enjoy the great facilities.
+Portugal and Spain is a firm favourite for us and our customers alike, and we make no apologies for not only repeating it, but extending it to 14 nights.
+This gives us the opportunity to travel across central Spain and visit Toledo before going further west to visit the historic city of Porto.
+We have some great roads and scenery for you, where possible we have have purposely kept the daily mileages low so that you can arrive at your hotel in plenty of time to sightsee and enjoy the great facilities.

 This is an Escorted Tour which means that although the guide will be with you, you are responsible for doing your own navigation.
 We provide a Tour Pack which will include a full itinerary, suggested route directions, Gpx waypoints and hotel location.
 This system suits many people, as it allows them to ride at their own pace and style, either alone or in small groups.
 However, if you prefer, you may ride with the guide, who will act as your escort throughout the tour.